oznogon/gattaibushido-public/rules/01_intro.md

 #### Draw Starting Hands and Finalize the Decks

-Pilots' each draw their starting Hands of cards, based on the Team's current Harmony.
+Pilots' each draw their starting Hands of cards, as detailed on their Pilot Sheets.
 Some characters will have special modifiers that increase this, as well.
 Coach also deals himself a starting Hand equal to the number of Pilot Players present in the game session.

 After this is done, both sides shuffle the Jokers back into their Decks, face-up.
 The Decks are now prepared for play.